Balasana – child pose yoga

 - Breathe Deeply:Take a deep breath in through your nose, and feel the stretch across your back and hips.
 Exhale completely, letting go of any stress.

-- Make Adjustments if Necessary: If your hips don’t reach your heels, consider placing a cushion or blanket beneath them for added support.
+- Make Changes if Needed: If your hips do not touch your heels, try putting a cushion or blanket under them for extra support.
 If your forehead doesn’t comfortably touch the ground, use a block or another form of support.

 This sequence helps you achieve Child’s Pose effectively.